FelixHoeschle/Object-Recognition-Demo/README.md

 - CNN is trained on the extracted pictures

 #### Further plans
-- Apply Mask R-CNN to do checkout with one snapshot
+- Apply Mask R-CNN to do detect several items with one snapshot
 - Reproduce Keras code in TensorFlow